Unravelling the Mysteries of Colic

 Colic is the number-one medical cause of death in horses and it is almost entirely preventable through management practices and keen observation.
-Learn how to recognize the symptoms and fight back against this all-too-common problem.

 Almost entirely preventable, colic is the number one medical cause of death in horses, yet due to misinformation or myth, it remains largely misunderstood.
 It is important to note that colic itself is not a disease, but the horse’s way of displaying extreme abdominal pain brought on by displacement, impaction, or one of the many other forms of discomfort in the gastrointestinal tract.
 A proactive approach to stable management, consistency in diet and knowledge of the symptoms is the best way to ensure your horse avoids a colic scare.